Summer of '69

 Me and some guys from school had a band and we tried real hard

-My first band, "The Tremelones", was formed in 1965 with some school-mates.
-I was 13 and the other fellows were a bit older, 16 or 17.
+My first band, "The Tremelones", was formed in 1965 in Vanderhoof Canada.
+I was 13.
+The other fellows were a bit older, 16 or 17.

-Wayne Deorksen and Gordy Keith played guitar and I played drums.
+It was Wayne Deorksen and Gordy Keith on guitars and me on drums.
 Gordy's friend Dave Snell played bass with us for a while.
-To join the band, Dave ordered a Silvertone bass guitar and amplifier from the Sears catalogue.
+Dave ordered a Silvertone bass guitar and amplifier from the Sears catalogue, but never became fully proficient.

 We changed our name to The Fourmost when my neighbour Chuck Davies joined the band.
-Chuck was really old (twenty-one), plus he'd recently travelled to England, so he had instant credibility!
+Chuck was really old (twenty-one), plus he'd recently traveled to England, so he had instant credibility!

-Chuck had an electric guitar with a silver sparkle finish -- a marvelous thing to behold -- and a Fender amp!
+Chuck had an electric guitar with a silver sparkle finish and a Fender amp!
 None of us could sing, so we mostly played instrumentals by The Ventures and The Shadows.
 "Walk Don't Run", "Wipeout", "Perfidia" and "Apache" were some of our favourites.

 Lacking a drum kit of my own, I'd pound on the school band's snare drum and cymbal while Whitty played his electric guitar through a small amp.

-When the music room was occupied, Whitty and I would practice during lunch-hour in the school library, which annoyed my French teacher, Mrs. Morrissey, whose classroom was directly across the hallway.
+When the music room was occupied, we would practice in the school library, which annoyed my French teacher, Mrs. Morrissey, whose classroom was directly across the hallway.

 In a futile attempt to enlist my parents and shut me down, Mrs. Morrissey put a less-than-helpful comment in my report card: "Jim's mind is never on the job.
 He can't just drum his life away".

-Can't blame her for trying, but it didn't work.
-I did drum my life away ... and 60 years later here I am, still playing the drums!
-Daily!
+Can't blame her for trying, but to my parents' credit, it didn't work.
+I did drum my life away!
 Loudly!

 Pat "Axe" Steward, drummer on "Summer of '69" >